dynamic-vml/dvml/docs/index.md

 ```

 >[!NOTE]
-Note: The include above should work even though you will notice that this file will not be physically
+The include above should work even though you will notice that this file will not be physically
 present in your `wwwroot` folder.
 That's because the library is implemented as a [.NET Core App 3.1 Razor
 Class Library (RCL)](https://docs.microsoft.com/en-us/aspnet/core/razor-pages/ui-class?view=aspnetcore-3.1&tabs=visual-studio#create-an-rcl-with-static-assets)
 and the .js is embedded within the library .DLLs.
-The server will take care of loading it from the correct
-source when needed.

-### 2. ViewModels
+### 2. Replace relevant usages of List&lt;T&gt; with [DynamicList&lt;T&gt;](xref:DynamicVML.DynamicList%601)
-Update your view models to use `DynamicList<T>` instead of `List<T>` for any collections
+Update your view models to use `DynamicList<T>` instead of `List<T>` for any
-you want to support client-side dynamic insertion:
+collections you want to support client-side dynamic insertion:

 ```cs
 public class AuthorViewModel